rsmith-github/smart_rota/README.md

 ### Shift Change Requests

 - Employees can submit requests for rota changes.
-- Managers receive notifications and can approve or decline requests.
+- Managers are notified and can approve requests.

 ### Technology Stack